The ASPHO Advocacy Brief

 The American Society of Hematology is presenting a new ASH Congressional Fellowship, which will allow a hematologist to work in a Congressional office on Capitol Hill and help shape health care and hematology policy for an academic year beginning in September 2019.
 For more information about the fellowship and how to apply, visit the ASH website.

 Several members have alerted ASPHO about the Asparaginase Erwinia Chrysanthemi (Erwinaze) shortage.
-ASPHO has reached out IRC member Jazz Pharmaceuticals for more information.
+ASPHO has reached out to IRC member Jazz Pharmaceuticals for more information.
 Jazz Pharmaceuticals recommends setting up supply alerts at the website Erwinaze Supply.
 Those who sign up will be alerted when the drug is in stock and when the drug is out of stock.
-The FDA is reporting that the drug will be back in stock the week of November 26, 2018.
+The FDA is reporting that the drug is expected to be available the week of January 14, 2019, at the earliest.
 ASPHO members can see information about the shortage at the supply website above or on the FDA Drug Shortages website.